leoperegrino/data-pipeline/README.md

 *Usage costs can be estimated by updating Infracost Cloud settings, see docs for other options.

 ──────────────────────────────────
-23 cloud resources were detected:
+29 cloud resources were detected:
-∙ 4 were estimated
+∙ 5 were estimated
-∙ 19 were free
+∙ 20 were free
+∙ 4 are not supported yet, rerun with --show-skipped to see details

 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━┳━━━━━━━━━━━━┓
 ┃ Project                                            ┃ Baseline cost ┃ Usage cost* ┃ Total cost ┃